Proleptic Gregorian calendar

+Great Britain and its colonies still used the Julian calendar, also referred to as Old Style dating.

+When Britain finally adopted the Gregorian calendar in September 1752, Washington's birth date became 22 February 1732.

+During his life, both dates were observed and commemorated, but the latter is the one used and recognized since then.

 Usage

-ISO 8601:2004 (clause 3.2.1 The Gregorian calendar) explicitly requires use of the proleptic Gregorian calendar for all dates before the introduction of 15 October 1582, if the partners to an exchange of information agree.
-Most scholars of Maya civilization also use it, especially when converting Long Count dates (1st century BC – 10th century AD).
+ISO 8601:2004 (clause 3.2.1 The Gregorian calendar) allows use of the proleptic Gregorian calendar for dates before its introduction only if the parties to the communication agree.
+Most scholars of the Maya civilization also use it, especially when converting Long Count dates (1st century BC – 10th century AD).

 The best practice for citation of historically contemporary documents is to cite the date as expressed in the original text and to notate any contextual implications and conclusions regarding the calendar used and equivalents in other calendars.
 This practice permits others to re-evaluate the original evidence.

 For these calendars one can distinguish two systems of numbering years BC.
 Bede and later historians did not enumerate any year as zero (nulla in Latin; see Year zero); therefore the year preceding AD 1 is 1 BC.
-In this system the year 1 BC is a leap year (likewise in the proleptic Julian calendar).
+In this system, the year 1 BC is a leap year (likewise in the proleptic Julian calendar).
 Mathematically, it is more convenient to include a year 0 and represent earlier years as negative numbers for the specific purpose of facilitating the calculation of the number of years between a negative (BC) year and a positive (AD) year.
 This is the convention in astronomical year numbering and the international standard date system, ISO 8601.
 In these systems, the year 0 is a leap year.

-Although the nominal Julian calendar began in 45 BC, leap years between 45 BC and 1 BC were irregular (see Leap year error).
+Although the nominal Julian calendar began in 45 BC, leap years between 45 BC and 1 BC were irregular.
 Thus the Julian calendar with quadrennial leap years was only used from the end of AD 4 until 1582 or later (contingent on the specific nation in question).

 The proleptic Gregorian calendar is sometimes used in computer software to simplify identifying pre-Gregorian dates, e. g. in PostgreSQL, MySQL, SQLite, PHP, CIM, Delphi and Python.

-Difference between Julian and proleptic Gregorian calendar dates
+Julian calendar differences

 Before the official and first introduction of the Gregorian calendar, the differences between Julian and proleptic Gregorian calendar dates are as follows: